Updated: May 9, 2022 by Jennifer Munsell

 In addition, both male and female iguanas can suffer from internal and external parasites.
 This is usually the case when your iguana is wild-caught or is farm-raised.
 A simple trip to the vet can help rectify parasite problems.

-Being egg-bound is incredibly painful for an iguana to endure.
+Being egg-bound is incredibly painful for an iguana.
 It can lead to decreased fertility in the future and even death if not treated promptly.

 Iguanas affected by dystocia need urgent vet attention to resolve the problem.
 A female iguana becoming egg-bound is very rare.
 However, if it does happen, it is usually because something is wrong with her care.
 For example, she might be dehydrated or too cold, not have enough space to exercise and move, or not have a proper nesting box.